MJLMills/rhorix/README.md

 #### Citing the Program

-If you use this code to make figures (or parts thereof) please cite both the paper (details at the [journal page](http://dx.doi.org/10.1002/jcc.25054)) and the software as:
+If you use this code to make figures (or parts thereof) for a publication, please cite the paper (details at the [journal page](http://dx.doi.org/10.1002/jcc.25054)) and the software separately as:

-Rhorix 1.0.0, M. J. L. Mills, 2017, https://github.com/MJLMills/RhoRix
+Rhorix 1.0.0, M. J. L. Mills, 2017, github.com/MJLMills/RhoRix

 #### Contributing, Feature Requests and Bugs